kai-done/42Core/Milestone 1/printf/README.md

        unaware of knowing how many arguments exist, unless the info is passed explicitly, using the wrong type with va_arg causes undefined behaviour

+2. Use of helper functions:
+   %d, %i, %c, %s, %%, %x, %X, %u, %p

+   %%; percentage
+   it just write out the % sign when %% is used

 Resources: listing classic references related to the topic (documen- tation, articles, tutorials, etc.), as well as a description of how AI was used — specifying for which tasks and which parts of the projectoh